-POLICY: IDENTIFY AND RECOGNIZE AREAS IN THE COUNTY MOST STRATEGICALLY SUITED TO MEET THE REQUIREMENTS OF OFFICE AND INDUSTRIAL DEVELOPMENT
+POLICY: IDENTIFY AND RECOGNIZE AREAS IN THE COUNTY MOST

+STRATEGICALLY SUITED TO MEET THE REQUIREMENTS OF OFFICE AND

+INDUSTRIAL DEVELOPMENT

-- Complete review of area land use plans to ensure sufficient acreage is identified and reserved for office and industrial use to enable a balanced County tax base. - Lands identified for business use should avoid limestone areas where karst geology is present. - Ensure these lands are properly located in relation to transportation and water, sewer, and natural gas. - Communications infrastructure, such as voice and data fiber, should be extended to areas identified for office and industrial use. - The zoning process and support should be examined by the County to encourage willingness on the part of landowners of properties identified in Area Plans (see Appendix I) to proceed with rezoning.
+- Complete review of area land use plans to ensure sufficient acreage is identified and reserved designated for office and industrial use to enable a balanced County tax base. - Lands identified for business use should avoid limestone areas where karst geology is present. - o Ensure these lands are properly located in relation to transportation and water, sewer, and natural gas. - Business Development Advancement Study identified sites. - Communications infrastructure, such as voice and data fiber, should be extended to areas identified for office and industrial uses and nonrural residential areas. - The zoning process and support should be examined by the County to encourage willingness on the part of landowners of properties identified in Area Plans (see Appendix I) to proceed with rezoning.